Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 Who Should Use Turmeric for Dark Spots

 Turmeric-based brightening is often a gentle option for anyone with melanin-based dark spots like PIH, sun spots, or melasma.
-It works well for people who want a natural approach without harsh chemicals.
+It works well for people who want a natural approach.

-It is especially popular among people with melanin-rich skin who need safe, long-term brightening support.
+It is popular among people with melanin-rich skin who need safe, long-term brightening support.
+For teen-specific guidance, see our teen acne parent's guide.

 Who Should Modify or Limit Use

-- Those with active rashes, open wounds, or sunburned skin should wait until skin heals
+- Those with active rashes, open wounds, or sunburned skin — wait until healed

-- Anyone with PIE-only marks may see limited brightening results since PIE involves blood vessels, not melanin
+- Anyone with PIE-only marks may see limited brightening since PIE involves blood vessels

 Common Mistakes When Treating Dark Spots